-The Pension Committee administers the Pension Plan and have a fiduciary duty to Plan members to ensure they receive the retirement benefits established in the Plan.
+The Pension Committee administers the Pension Plan and has a fiduciary duty to Plan members to ensure they receive the retirement benefits established in the Plan.
 Pension Committee Members are trustees with responsibility for the Plan's funds.
 In discharging these duties, the Pension Committee meets at least three times a year on a face-to-face basis and holds other meetings as necessary by teleconference.
-Since last May's report to Members, the Pension Committee travelled to Iqaluit for the September meeting and met in Yellowknife for the April and December meetings.
+Since last May's report to Members, the Pension Committee met in Yellowknife for the April and December meetings.
+September's meeting was cancelled due to the Yellowknife wildfire evacuation, and instead a brief Pension Committee meeting was held via teleconference in October.